SUSE/spacewalk-testsuite-base/docs/static-run.md

 Set up the following environment variables:

 * TESTHOST the SUSE Manager server you are testing against
+* PROXY the SUSE Manager proxy (use "None" if there is no proxy)
 * CLIENT the traditional client
 * MINION the Salt minion
 * SSHMINION the SSH-managed Salt minion